cisebaba/cisebaba/README.md

 ### What I'm focusing on 👩‍💻

+I am a full-stack engineer.
 I have experience with both front­end and back­end as a Javascript & Python developer.
 I have built several applications that utilize the full stack, as well as other front-end libraries such as React.

 ### Technical Skills